 Transferring field data between disparate discretizations is a critical component of multiscale and multiphysics workflows \cite{keyesMultiphysicsSimulationsChallenges2013} such as Fluid Structure Interactions (FSI) \cite{deboerComparisonConservativeConsistent2008,jaimanAssessmentConservativeLoad2005}, the Arbitrary Lagrangian-Eulerian (ALE) formulation \cite{shashkovRemappingMeshesIsoparametric}, and mesh adaptation \cite{ibanezCONFORMALMESHADAPTATION}.
 It has also been observed that there are stability and accuracy benefits to preserving physical constraints such as conservation of mass, energy, and momentum while performing field transfers \cite{deboerComparisonConservativeConsistent2008,Slattery2016,adamsProjectionMethodParticle2026}.
 Many commonly used field transfer techniques, such as interpolation, radial basis functions, and projections based on integrals over source or target elements, rely solely on pointwise field evaluations but generally fail to conserve integral quantities, such as mass or energy \cite{JiaoHeath2004,farrellConservativeInterpolationUnstructured2009}.
 In contrast, mesh intersection or supermesh-based methods provide high-fidelity conservative transfer but require explicit access to full source and target discretizations, limiting their applicability in black-box workflows \cite{Slattery2016,JiaoHeath2004,farrellConservativeInterpolationUnstructured2009,FarrellMaddison2011}.
 The need for black-box coupling arises naturally in workflows that seek to couple machine-learned surrogate models, which typically do not expose a traditional discretization, as well as in multiscale and multiphysics coupling frameworks.

 The present work introduces a new strategy for performing projection-based conservative remapping relying only on point-wise field queries while maintaining similar levels of accuracy and conservation to mesh intersection methods.
-To accomplish this, we utilize a Monte Carlo integration strategy that can avoid the assumptions of continuity that drive the use of mesh intersections.
+To accomplish this, we utilize a control variate Monte Carlo integration strategy that can avoid the assumptions of continuity that drive the use of mesh intersections.
 This work was inspired by our recent efforts to support unstructured mesh tallies for neutronics simulations \cite{hasanGPUAccelerationMonte2025, mersonSpatiallyContinuousFunctional}.
 We further note that the control variate is similar to integration with a two-level Multilevel Monte Carlo scheme \cite{gilesMultilevelMonteCarlo}; however, in this work we choose a cheap, correlated control function whose exact expectation can be computed with Gaussian quadrature.

 This work enables conservative multiscale and multiphysics coupling in black-box coupling scenarios when source mesh topology is not available.
 Furthermore, it is easy to implement and can be used naturally on GPUs or other data-parallel systems.
 To place our method in the context of the literature, the remainder of this section provides a brief review of related field mapping methods.